robisim74/qwik-speak/docs/translation-functions.md

 > Note.
 It is recommended to put these functions in a separate file from the configuration, to allow the Qwik compiler to respect the initialization order of the functions

 ## loadTranslation$
 `loadTranslation$` is the core function of the library.
-It is a customizable function, with which you can load the translation files in the way you prefer.
+It is a customizable QRL function, with which you can load the translation files in the way you prefer.

 ### Fetching files
 You can fetch files from the _public_ folder: